normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Load Geometry Data
 All of these nodes are provided on the Mesh Deformation Component, any many of them can also be called on the MeshGeometry directly.

-### Load From Mesh Deformation Component
-Use another MeshDeformationComponent as a geometry source, copying the geometry as it currently stands.
-This provides a separate copy which can be deformed without affecting the original.

-This is demonstrated in *LoadGeometryDemo/LoadFromMeshGeometryDemo*.

-Common uses:
-* Previewing a player's action on the copy while keeping the original untouched until they confirm.

-### Load From Mesh Geometry
-Use MeshGeometry which has previously been extracted from a MeshDeformationComponent as a geometry source.

-Common uses:
-* Quickly duplicate deformed geometry for repeated addition deformations
-* Allows us to store MeshGeometry as a variable and then restore it later

-This is demonstrated in *LoadGeometryDemo/LoadFromMeshGeometryMap*.

-### Load From Static Mesh
-Use a StaticMesh as the source of the original geometry.
-This allows you to use all of the deformation tools on one of your imported models and is one of the most important nodes in the system.

-This is first demonstrated in *PassthroughDemo/PassthroughMap*, but is then used in most other demos for their starting geometry.

-Common uses:
-* The initial geometry in most cases.
+* **Load From Mesh Deformation Component**: Load the geometry from a another MDC, replacing anything currently stored.
+* **Load from Mesh Geometry**: Load the geometry stored in a MeshGeometry object, replacing anything currently stored.
+* **Load from Static Mesh**: Load geometry from a StaticMesh, replacing anything currently stored.

 ## Select Vertices
 Each of these functions returns a Selection which can then be either be either modified further, or passed into any of the nodes for transforming vertices to control their behavior.

+Many of these can be called either on a MeshDeformationComponent, or directly the MeshGeometry that the MDC contains.

-* *Select All*: Select all vertices at full strength.
+* **Select All**: Selects all of the vertices at full strength.
-* *Select By Noise*: Select vertices based on a noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range, if this causes problems use a 'Remap By Range' node to remap between zero and one.* (Demo: *SelectionDemo/SelectByNoiseTranslateMap*, *SelectionDemo/SelectByNoiseVoronoiTranslateMap*)
+* **Select by Noise**: Select vertices based on a configurable noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range, if this causes problems use a 'Remap By Range' node to remap between zero and one.*
+* **Select by Normal**: Select vertices with a given normal facing.
+* **Select by Section**: Select all of the vertices in one of the Sections making up a mesh.
-* *Select By Normal*: Selection based on a vertex's normal direction.
-(Demo: *SelectionDemo/SelectByNormalTranslateMap*)
+* **Select by Texture**: Select vertices based on a channel from a texture.
-* *Select By Section*: Selection based on the sections which make up a mesh.
-(Demo: *SelectionDemo/SelectBySectionTranslateMap*)
+* **Select by Vertex Range**: Select vertices based on their index in the mesh.
+This is most useful when a mesh has been authored to have their vertices in a known order.
-* *Select By Texture*: Use a channel from an RGB texture to select vertices.
+* **Select in Volume**: Select vertices based on a channel from a texture
-* *Select In Volume*: Simple selection based on whether a vertex is within an axis-aligned volume.
-(Demo: *SelectionDemo/SelectByVolumeTranslateMap*)
-* *Select Linear*: Selection based on a gradient between two provided points.
+* **Select Linear**: Select vertices with strength blended linearly between two points.
-* *Select Near*: Select all vertices near a provided point.
-(Demo: *SelectionDemo/SelectNearTranslateMaterialBallMap*, *SelectionDemo/SelectNearTranslatePlaneMap*)
+* **Select Near**: Select the vertices near a point in space.
-* *Select Near Line*: Select all vertices near a provided line, which can be an infinite line.
-(Demo: *SelectionDemo/SelectNearLineTranslateMap*, *SelectionDemo/SelectNearInfiniteLineTranslateMap*)
+* **Select Near Line**: Select vertices near a line with the provided start/end points.
-* *Select Near Spline*: Select all vertices near a [Spline Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/).
-(Demo: *SelectionDemo/SelectNearSplineMap*)
+* **Select Near Spline**: Select all vertices near a [Spline Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/).

 ## Modifying And Combining Selections
 These aren't actually on the Mesh Deformation Component and instead are provided in a Blueprint Function Library.

 All of these return a new Selection and don't modify the ones provided to them.
 The short descriptions below are often phrased as though they do but this is because writing 'Return a Selection which is the provided Selection' in each one would make them a lot harder to read.

-* *Clamp (Selection, Float, Float)*: Clamps the range of a Selection between the minimum and maximum provided.
+* *Clamp (SelectionSet)*: Clamp all values in a SelectionSet to the minimum and maximum provided.
 * *Ease*: Remaps a selection by applying a configurable easing function to each value.
 Useful for taking the linear fall-off from a selection and turning it into something smoother and more natural looking.
 * *Float - Selection*: Subtract all value in a selection from a constant value, providing a simple reverse and remap.
 * *Float / Selection*: Divide a constant value by all values in a selection.